friction2d/friction2d.github.io/_drafts/friction-100-rc2.md

 * Added (horizontal) zoom button(s) in timeline/graph
 * Remember (and store) last used fill/stroke
+  * Improves the drawing UX
 * Clear selection if right-click in draw/circle/rectangle mode
 * Added restore default fill/stroke in help menu
 * Added restore default UI in help menu
 * Set white as default fill color
 * Adjust default fill/stroke to background on new scene (avoid same color)
-* Rewind/Forward in quarters can be triggered with shift+alt+left/right
+* Rewind/Forward in quarters can be triggered with `Shift`+`Alt`+`left/right`
-* Update canvas after zoom in/out actions
+* Update scene after zoom in/out actions
 * Icon updates
-* Value Slider: support TAB to sibling
 * Support TAB to focus from/to X/Y value sliders
 * Undo fixes
 * Set cursor to end when focus on text input
 * Added lock/unlock toolbars option in view menu
 * Remember last used font family, size and style
+  * Improves the text tool UX
 * Refactored align widget, no visible changes
 * Refactored font widget, no visible changes
 * Major changes to the tools and toolbar UI, see below:

 ### ToolBox (toolbars)

-TODO
+Refactored several toolbars, merged into "ToolBox".

+This release introduces a new toolbar for easy access to common properties.
+This includes transforms and related properties for item selected.

+The new toolbar also includes sub tools (node/draw mode) previous located in the tool selector toolbar.

+The color picker indicator has also been moved to this toolbar.

+More toolbar related features are planned for v1.1.

 ### SVG

-* **Import**: Support paste SVG from clipboard (shift+ctrl+v)
+* **Import**: Support paste SVG from clipboard (`Shift`+`Ctrl/Cmd`+`v`)
 * **Export**: Added `DstOut` masking support
 * **Export**: Added `mix-blend-mode` (blend modes) support

 ### Renderer

-* PNG images now has unassociated alpha (unpremultiplied)
+* PNG images now has proper unassociated alpha (unpremultiplied)
-  * Converted from premultiplied
+  * Now converts from premultiplied
-* TIFF images now has associated alpha (premultiplied)
+* TIFF images now has proper associated alpha (premultiplied)
   * Tag fix, the alpha was always premultiplied
-* Trim output path for whitespace etc
+* Trim output path

 ### Windows